microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 From here, you will be using the DICOM service for the features outlined in the [beginning of this challenge](#learning-objectives-for-challenge-08).
 You have the option to follow either of these paths:

 **Basic Path**
-You can use an already configured Postman collection to execute the tasks mentioned in the beginning of the challenge.
+You can use an already configured Postman collection to execute the series of tasks.

 Or